-Ceclor is a cephalosporin antibiotic used to treat infections caused by Gram-positive and Gram-negative bacteria such as pneumonia, strep throat, staph infections, tonsillitis, bronchitis, otitis, various types of skin infections, gonorrhea
+Ceclor is a cephalosporin antibiotic used to treat infections caused by Gram-positive and Gram-negative bacteria such as pneumonia, strep throat, staph infections, tonsillitis, bronchitis, otitis, various types of skin infections, gonorrhea, urinary tract infections.

 Active Ingredient: cefaclor